alphagov/govuk-rfcs/rfc-008-migrating-to-new-elasticsearch-cluster.md

  | None |
 | Prevent indexing on the new cluster, to make sure that any changes which get to this cluster aren't applied before we're ready |
 - Disable puppet on the new cluster (search-[123].api.production) to ensure they're not started again.
+`fab preview class:search puppet.disable:'Rummager migration - see https://gov-uk.atlassian.net/wiki/x/XAGKAQ'`
 - Stop sidekiq workers on the new cluster.
+`fab preview class:search sdo:'service rummager-procfile-worker stop'`
-Ack the alerts in nagios.
+- Ack the alerts in nagios.
  | None |
 | Copy all indexes from the old cluster to the new cluster |